PNP Logo

 Integrated National Police Logo 1975

 In 1975, the law enforcement agency changed its logo.
 The updated picture was in many ways similar to the state flag of the Philippines.
 It was a large frame, similar to a shield, but with three pointed tops.
-Along the edges, the figure is decorated with two branches, which, according to the designers’ idea, were associated with a laurel tree – a symbol of peace and goodness.
+Along the edges, the figure is decorated with two branches, which, according to the designers’ idea, were associated with a laurel tree, a symbol of peace and goodness.
 There were also three neat stars on the pointed tops, which looked like the figures on the country’s flag.

-In the center of the emblem was placed a symbol resembling the sun with the image of a knight inside.
+In the center of the emblem was a symbol resembling the sun, with an image of a knight inside.
 This element also has similarities with the elements of state symbols, and the figure of a warrior was a direct reference to the organization’s activities.
-Under the stylized sun on the emblem was placed a ribbon with the inscription INP.
+Under the stylized sun on the emblem, a ribbon bearing the inscription INP was placed.
 The color scheme was dominated by red, blue, white, and gold hues, which are also present on the flag of the Philippines.

 1991 – today